roxanneoroxom/code_examples/README.md

-Code I have written for school, work, or fun.
+Code I have written for school, work or fun.